cjfff/captur/captur/README.md

 note: how you test your cdn files, you can open the index2.html change the cdn link to updatest and then see what happens.

-## example of how to use in project
+## example of how to use with cdn in project

 You can see the index2.html and run a file server to see what happen. before start it you should start the server.